 - Store View (all store views or only chosen ones);

-On the Where to Display tab, you choose products your related items will be displayed for.
+In the Where to Display tab of the Automatic Related Products Magento 2 extension, choose for which products your related items will be displayed.
 Here, you can narrow the selection down to a specific range of products.

-On the What to Display tab, you specify products that will be shown in the ‘related’ block.
-Note that you can essentially narrow down the selection to a specific range of products here.
+In the What to Display tab, you specify products that will be shown in the ‘related’ block.
+Note that you can substantially narrow down the selection to a specific range of products here.

-The How to Display tab consists of 5 options:
+The How to Display tab of the Magento 2 related products extension consists of seven options: